gatsbyjs/gatsby/docs/docs/node-interface.md

 ### `mediaType`

-Optional [media type](https://en.wikipedia.org/wiki/Media_type) to indicate to transformer plugins this node has data they can further process.
+Optional [media type](https://en.wikipedia.org/wiki/Media_type) to notify the transformer plugins this node has data they can further process.

 ### `type`